 npx ts-node src/index.ts

-Bridging AWP to Any Protocol
+Bridging AG-UI to Any Protocol

 2. Implement run(): Set up an agent or connect to an existing protocol.